-If you’re not familiar with crampons, here are a few videos which will help you to understand how to attach them to your boots and the basic techniques required to use them on ice.
+If you’re not familiar with crampons, here is an excellent introductory video that will help you to understand how to attach them to your boots and the basic techniques required to use them on ice.
 If you think that using crampons for winter hiking or climbing might be exciting to try, make sure you receive the proper training required to use this gear and don’t go solo.

 Crampons are made using steel or aluminum.
 Steel crampons are very durable and should be used on technical terrain with steep pitches and icy conditions.
 Aluminum crampons are very lightweight but should only be used if your route does not require traversing rock.